JuergenGutsch/blog/_source/_posts/2018-03-30-code-running.md

 I'm running on almost every weather, except it is too slippery because of ice or snow.
 Fresh snow is fine, mud is fun, rain I don't feel anymore, sunny is even better and heat is challenging.
 Only the dog doesn't love warm weather.

 Crazy?
 Yes, but I love it.

+Yo you want to [follow me on Strava](https://strava.com/athletes/juergengutsch)?